 To keep your pup cool as a cucumber even on the hottest summer day, try following these tips:

 Try to keep your dog indoors and only go for walks in the early mornings or evenings to avoid the blistering heat of the midday sun.

 Do not leave your dog in a car—not for a second

-On an 83-degree day, even with the windows cracked, the temperature inside a car can rise to 109 degrees in just 15 minutes, according to the National Highway Traffic Safety Administration.
+On an 83-degree day, even with the windows cracked, the temperature inside a car can rise to 109 degrees in just 15 minutes.
 Leaving your dog—or anyone for that matter—in the oven-like atmosphere of a car can be deadly.